1st Voyage - Recovered after 2 days at sea

 April 24, 2019 - Shipwrecked

-On the afternoon of April 24 the Copper Rose sent her last report after being bashed around in an inaccessible cove on the Southern Oregon Coast for several hours in what fisherman described as “nuclear winds.”
+On the afternoon of April 24 the Copper Rose landed in an inaccessible cove on the Southern Oregon Coast during in what fisherman described as “nuclear winds.”

 A rescue mission to recover her is in the works…